akshara-panwar/Sales-data-analysis/README.md

-\# About This Project
+\## About This Project

-I created this project while learning Python data analysis.
+I created this project while learning Python Data Analysis.

 The goal was to understand how real sales data can be analyzed to find useful business insights.

+\---

-\# Project Overview
+\## Project Overview

-In this project, I analyzed sales data to understand product performance, total revenue, and monthly sales trends using Python.
+In this project, I analyzed sales data to understand:

+\- Product performance

+\- Total revenue

+\- Monthly sales trends

+\---

-\# What I Tried to Achieve
+\## What I Tried to Achieve

-&#x20;Understand how data analysis works in real-world business problems
+\- Understand how data analysis works in real-world business problems

-&#x20;Learn how to clean and process CSV data
+\- Learn how to clean and process CSV data

-&#x20;Generate insights using Python libraries
+\- Generate insights using Python libraries

+\---

-\# Tools I Used
+\## Tools I Used

-&#x20;Python

-&#x20;Pandas for data handling

-&#x20;NumPy for calculations

-&#x20;Matplotlib for visualization
+\- Python

+\- Pandas

+\- NumPy

+\- Matplotlib

+\---

-\# What I Did in This Project
+\## What I Did in This Project

-&#x20;Loaded and cleaned sales dataset
+\- Loaded and cleaned sales dataset

-&#x20;Created new column for total sales
+\- Created new column for total sales

-&#x20;Grouped data by product and category
+\- Grouped data by product and category

-&#x20;Calculated total revenue
+\- Calculated total revenue

-&#x20;Analyzed monthly sales trends
+\- Analyzed monthly sales trends

+\---

-\# Key Insights I Found
+\## Key Insights I Found

-&#x20;Some products generated high revenue even with low quantity
+\- Some products generated high revenue even with low quantity

-&#x20;Electronics category performed better than stationery
+\- Electronics category performed better than stationery

-&#x20;Sales showed variation across months
+\- Sales showed variation across months

+\---

-\# Visualizations
+\## Visualizations

-&#x20;Analyzed monthly sales trends using line chart
+\- Analyzed monthly sales trends using line chart